Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Literature/Readme.md

-# To ensure that literature is shown at the beginning of this part, the sequence is changed.
-If audience wants to know the background and brief introduction of this part, slide down and you will see a detailed introduction and background of this research.

 # Literature
 In this part, there will be four literature related to this research and I will explain how I am inspired by these literature and how I contribute to these literature.